zhangxi1997/VQACL/README.md

 # VQACL: A Novel Visual Question Answering Continual Learning Setting

-We establish a novel VQA Continual Learning setting named VQACL, which contains two key components: a dual-level task sequence where visual and linguistic data are nested, and a novel composition testing containing new skill-concept combinations.
+We establish a novel VQA Continual Learning setting named VQACL (accepted to CVPR2023), which contains two key components: a dual-level task sequence where visual and linguistic data are nested, and a novel composition testing containing new skill-concept combinations.
 The former devotes to simulating the ever-changing multimodal datastream in real world and the latter aims at measuring models’ generalizability for cognitive reasoning.

 To do the VQACL, we also propose a novel representation learning method, which leverages a sample-specific and a sample-invariant feature to learn representations that are both discriminative and generalizable for VQA.